Kostroma café fire: Investigation

 Immediately after the fire, police opened a criminal investigation into the cause of the fire and police searched for the man who fired the flare gun.
 The man was later arrested and a case for "causing death by negligence" was opened against him.

 Suspect and other arrests

-Police arrested 23-year-old reservist soldier Stanislav Ionkin, who had just returned from his service in the War in Ukraine.
+Police arrested 23-year-old reservist soldier Stanislav Ionkin, who had just returned from his service in the Russo-Ukrainian war.
 State-run media later reported that the suspect had admitted to the charges.
 A relative said that he had been sent back to Russia from Ukraine after being wounded in action.

 On 11 November 2022, a court in Moscow ordered the arrest of the owner of the café and the company which managed Poligon.
 They were both identified as Ikhtiyar Mirzoev and Natalya Belenogova, respectively.

+In March 2024, Ionkin was sentenced to 20 years in prison and stripped of his distinguished service.

 Reactions

 Immediate reactions came from Sergey Sitnikov, governor of Kostroma Oblast, who offered condolences on his Telegram channel to the victims' families and friends and said that they were being provided with assistance.